 Fried rice is something my family always orders when we get take-out food.
 Though I like it I feel it usually tastes overly oily, leaving me not feeling great after eating it.
 Many fried rice recipes also use canned ingredients.
 I’m all for convenience but I can taste the difference and would rather spend an extra 5 or 10 minutes chopping fresh ingredients; it improves the healthy taste and limits additives what often are present in canned foods.

-I absolutely love this recipe.
-When I was making it the smell of ginger, jalapeno and garlic seasoning the pan were irresistible.
+I absolutely love this Spicy Pineapple Shrimp Fried Rice recipe.
+When I was making it the smell of ginger, jalapeno and garlic seasoning the pan was irresistible.
 I typically do not make much seafood being in a landlocked state, it doesn’t cross my mind much.
-Fortunately Whole Foods offers basically freshly caught seafood and in this case there were several varieties and sizes of shrimp to choose from.
+Fortunately Whole Foods offers basically freshly caught seafood and in this case, there were several varieties and sizes of shrimp to choose from.
 I used small shrimp (90-100 ct) which usually can be found cooked but if not they can be steamed for 2-3 minutes or until they begin to turn pink and are finished off in the fried rice.

-When making friend rice, prepared chilled rice is used versus freshly made rice.
+When making fried Spicy Pineapple Shrimp Fried rice, prepared chilled rice is used versus freshly made rice.
 This is a great way to use up leftover rice.
-It also helps the cooking time as the rice could be made the day prior, refrigerated and is ready when it’s time to cook.
-When making stir fry dishes or fried rice it’s important to have all the ingredients prepared when the cooking begins.
-The cooking process is fast and there is not time to break to chop vegetables!
-With the addition of protein in some form it becomes a great one skillet dish for a fast light meal.
+Chilled rice also helps the cooking time as the rice could be made the day prior, refrigerated and is ready when it’s time to cook.
+It’s important when making stir-fry dishes or fried rice to have all the ingredients prepared when the cooking begins.
+The cooking process is fast and there is not the time to break to chop vegetables!
+With the addition of protein in some form, it becomes a great one skillet dish for a fast light meal.

 Spicy Pineapple Shrimp Fried Rice